 How does NAC affect laboratories and public computing spaces?

 ClearPass OnGuard creates a session that will last for 12 hours.
 Re-authentication should happen automatically if the credentials used remain valid.

 The installer is currently available for download and install.

 How do I know if my static IP has a registered DNS entry?

-Will the ports in non-public areas be affected by NAC?
+Are the ports in non-public areas affected by NAC?

 At this time, the implementation of NAC is in public areas only.